Rare threat level 4/5 issued as dangerous severe weather outbreak threatens 180+ million in major threat zone

 (Kevin Carter / Getty Images)

-The FOX Forecast Center said by Sunday evening, a severe line of storms is expected to develop across the Midwest and stretching into the Southeast, making widespread damaging wind gusts increasingly likely.
+The FOX Forecast Center said by tonight, a destructive line of severe storms will develop across the Midwest and stretch into the Southeast, unleashing widespread damaging wind gusts up to potentially 75+ mph.

-A level 3 out of 5 severe weather threat is in place for parts of southern Illinois, western Indiana, Kentucky and Tennessee, as well as eastern Arkansas.
+A level 3 out of 5 severe weather threat is in place for parts of Illinois, Indiana, Kentucky, Missouri and Tennessee, Arkansas, Louisiana, Mississippi and Alabama on Sunday.

 HOW PUBLIC SAFETY OFFICIALS NOTIFY YOU DURING SEVERE WEATHER EMERGENCIES